-Before you start a rolling upgrade, make sure that the Cluster Server (VCS) is running on all the nodes of the cluster.
+Before you start a rolling upgrade, make sure that the Veritas Cluster Server (VCS) is running on all the nodes of the cluster.

-You need to stop all activities for all the VxVM volumes that are not under the VCS control.
-For example, stop any applications such as databases that can access the volumes, and unmount any file systems that have been created on the volumes.
+Stop all activity for all the VxVM volumes that are not under VCS control.
+For example, stop any applications such as databases that access the volumes, and unmount any file systems that have been created on the volumes.
 Then stop all the volumes.